wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-sql-query.md

 	}]

 ## ORDER BY clause
 Like in ANSI-SQL, you can include an optional Order By clause while querying.
 The clause can include an optional ASC/DESC argument to specify the order in which results must be retrieved.
-For a more detailed look at Order By, refer to [DocumentDB Order By Walkthrough](documentdb-orderby.md).
+For a more detailed look at Order By, refer to [DocumentDB Order By <!-- deleted by customization Walkthrough](/documentation/articles/documentdb-orderby) --><!-- keep by customization: begin --> Walkthrough](documentdb-orderby.md) <!-- keep by customization: end -->.

 For example, here's a query that retrieves families in order of the resident city's name.